Asvera/Text2CAD/Experiments/woodruffKey.md

 ## Objective
 Experiment Details :
-> This project aims to generate a 3D model of woodruff key.
+> This aims to generate a 3D model of woodruff key.
 ---

 ## Prompts